On this page

 Governmental organisations must use a classification system when implementing European tendering procedures (Common Procurement Vocabulary, CPV).
 On the basis of the CPV-code, you can see which governmental projects could be interesting for you.

 Digital procedure for EU tenders

-By October 2018 European public tenders must have a completely digital procedure (E-procurement).
+The procedure for European public tenders must be completely digital (E-procurement).
 This means that all communication between the tendered service and the bidding company takes place electronically.

 For any tenders under the European threshold level, a European tendering procedure is not obligatory.
 The ARW 2016 applies to these tenders.
 There are several national procedures (in Dutch).